Categories

-The footpath abruptly stopped and so we had to create our own path from there on out.
-We approached a rusted barbed wire fence and I lifted my son over and above making sure not to snag his pants leg.
+The footpath abruptly stopped forcing us to create our own path from there on out.
+We approached a rusted barbed wire fence and I lifted my son over making sure not to snag his pants leg.
 I then lifted my dog in my arms and stepped down on the barbed wire to hold it in place as I placed my other foot before me.

-An unsteady wooden bench lay just past the crippled fence overlooking the water that we passed on as we made our way to the bank of the water’s edge.
-There, we sat down amongst tiny white flowers.
-I rested my elbows in the grass and my dog placed her nose against my belly, the froth from her mouth bubbled up at her whiskers.
+An unsteady wooden bench lay just past the crippled fence overlooking the water.
+We passed on sitting and made our way to the bank of the water’s edge.
+There we sat down amongst tiny white flowers.
+I rested my elbows in the grass and my dog placed her nose against my belly.
+The froth from her mouth bubbled up at her whiskers.

 A glint of sunshine reflected off the lake.
 My son walked down and placed his stick into the water.

-My son inched a little closer to the water and placed his stick into the mud and ran it back up against the shore, then reached down.
+My son inched closer to the water and placed his stick into the mud and ran it back up against the shore, then reached down.

 “I got a seashell.”